SFPL · V2B hero · NOTE: one session scene and two specific design moves still needed before publishing Read the editorial memo →

 The reframe

 We were hired to facilitate a strategic planning process.
 The process was real, the timeline was real, and the commission vote was real.
 What we found by session two was that a planning process whose participants don't trust it doesn't produce plans that hold.
-The harder job — the one that determined whether any of the deliverables would matter — was designing for trust.
-Not collecting feedback, but metabolizing it visibly, in front of the people who gave it, so that the process itself became the first evidence that the plan would be different from what came before.
-That's not facilitation as a neutral frame.
-It's facilitation as the primary design problem.

 What stays behind